-This is how to do it:
+This is how to remove a radiator:

-#1 Get prepared.
 Start by turning off your heating and the water cool down.
 Then get your tools prepared so they’re all within easy reach.

-Start by turning off the thermostatic control valve.
+Start by turning the thermostatic valve off.

 Using one of the spanners, hold the thermostatic valve in place and use the second spanner to loosen the nut that holds the valve onto the radiator.
 Have your bowl ready – water will start pouring out of the radiator as soon as it’s loose.

 The amount of water in the radiator will be much too much for your little bowl, so this is where the larger bucket comes in handy.
 Just keep emptying the bowl into the bucket until there’s no more water coming out of the radiator.
 You’ll obviously have to pop your finger on the opening that the water is coming out of before moving your bowl!

 To make sure that no water can escape when your radiator is off the wall (especially if you’re leaving it off for a while) screw a compression cap to the side with the thermostatic valve.

 That’s all there is to it.
 It’s such an easy job that probably took about 20 minutes to complete and – as DIYers – it’s definitely something we’d recommend two people doing as it just makes life much easier when emptying the bowl.